 This style of training is in contrast to giving them in one long training for everything they will face over many years as they work to start a DMM.

-I first caught a vision for disciple making among unreached peoples when I was on a missions trip in college.
-I then went through a 4 year program to learn how to do church planting.
+I first caught a vision for disciple making among unreached people when I was on a missions trip in college.
+I then went through a 4-year program to learn how to do church planting.
 It was excellent.
 I had great teachers and had excellent material that was “cutting edge” for its time.

 This has to change if we want to see Supernatural Increase and Greater Fruit that leads to the release of many new movements of Jesus followers.

 A Few Key Principles For Just In Time Training In Disciple Making Movements

 1. Only train them in what they can immediately go and do.

 Immediately means within the next two weeks.
 The longer the time gap between what you train them to do and when they go and do it, the less likely they will ever apply what you taught them.